QARANC.co.uk Find Extra Work

 Second World War

-At the outbreak of the Second World War six of the empty wards at the Royal Herbert Hospital were re-opened to help cope with victims of air raids and the evacuated war wounded.
+At the outbreak of the Second World War six of the empty wards were re-opened to help cope with victims of air raids and the evacuated war wounded.

 In the book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing the authors cite Sister Furze of the QAIMNS(R) describing events during air raids in Woolwich, London.
-The staff of the Royal Herbert Hospital would seek refuge in the basement with their patients.
+The staff would seek refuge in the basement with their patients.

 German Prisoners

 During World War Two the Royal Herbert Military Hospital admitted civilian patients when the Woolwich Arsenal was bombed by the German Luftwaffe.
-Any downed pilots and navigators were taken as a Prisoner of War (POW) and treated for their injuries at the Royal Herbert.
+Any downed pilots and navigators were taken as a Prisoner of War (POW) and treated for their injuries there.
 A separate Luftwaffe officers ward and NCOs ward were set up.

 Most of the German airman settled into hospital and prison life whilst a small majority were determined to still die for Germany and the Fuehrer.
 They would pull out their intravenous drips in an effort to bleed to death from the opened vein.
 Nurses had to be watchful for these suicide attempts and sadly some of the German airman did die.

-An advantage of having Luftwaffe as patients is that their comrades stopped bombing the area of the Royal Herbert hospital for fear of injuring or killing their captured comrades.
+An advantage of having Luftwaffe as patients is that their comrades stopped bombing the area for fear of injuring or killing their captured comrades.

 In his book Wartime Nurse Eric Taylor describes how some nurses like Margaret Mulvenna and Winnie Cunnane fell in love with the POWs and were dismissed for fraternization with the prisoner of war patients.